 The Master of Information Management and Systems (MIMS) program is a 48 unit, two-year full time program, designed to train students in the skills needed to succeed as information professionals.
 Such professionals must be familiar with the theory and practice of storing, organizing, retrieving and analyzing information in a variety of settings in business, the public sector, and the academic world.
 Technical expertise alone is not sufficient for success; I School graduates will be expected to perform and manage a multiplicity of information related tasks.
-In order to function effectively they will need to:

 Such a profession is inherently interdisciplinary, requiring aspects of computer science, cognitive science, psychology and sociology, economics, business, law, library/information studies, and communications.

 The I School is next door to Silicon Valley, ground zero for the the technology world, in the vibrant tech atmosphere of the Bay Area.
 I School alumni now work at leading companies like Apple, Twitter, Google, Netflix, Facebook, Chevron, Kaiser Permanente, Goldman Sachs, and Deloitte & Touche, among others.